VOIDPACKET-VP/VOIDPACKET-Web-Galaxies/README.md

 ## 🎯 Mission & Philosophy

-> *"Our goal is not just to catalog stars, but to understand gravity."*
+> *"My goal is not just to catalog stars, but to understand gravity."*

 This project serves as:
 - **A Structured Mind:** Organizing security knowledge from first principles.